raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

-+ Change the look of the 'Respondent' sprite so it looks more like the Respondent i.e. your family member, friend or peer.
-Select the sprite, click on the Costumes tab and select one of the available costumes to represents them.
++ Change the look of the **Respondent** sprite so it looks more like the respondent i.e. the family member, friend or peer you are sending the mesage tp.
+Select the sprite, click on the **Costumes** tab and select one of the available costumes to represents them.

 !['Respondent' sprite](images/choose-respondent-costume.png){:width="400px"}